Reporting year 2024

 This measure looks at the percentage of pupils achieving grade 5 or above in both English and mathematics GCSEs.
 To count for this measure a pupil would have to achieve a grade 5 or above in either English literature or English language.
 There is no requirement to sit both.

-The percentage of pupils achieving grade 5 or above in both English and mathematics GCSEs has decreased across the overall pupil population and all the key social care groups since 2021/22 but is generally higher than or similar to 2018/19.
+The percentage of pupils achieving grade 5 or above in both English and mathematics GCSEs has increased in the overall pupil population and the CPPO key social care group since 2022/23, whereas the percentage of pupils in the other key social care groups achieving this measure has decreased from 2022/23.

-The attainment of pupils across most of the key social care groups was broadly similar, except for lower attainment for CLA for less than 12 months.
-CINO were more likely to have achieved a grade 5 or above in both English and mathematics GCSEs (10.0%) than other key social care groups, including CLA for at least 12 months (9.5%) and CIN (9.5%).
+In 2023/24, the attainment in English and mathematics (grade 5 or above) for pupils across most key social care groups was broadly similar, except for lower attainment for CLA less than 12 months.
+The CINO key social care group has higher attainment (10.0%) than other key social care groups, including CLA for at least 12 months (9.0%) and CIN (9.0%).

 The English Baccalaureate (EBacc) entry

 The EBacc shows how many pupils are entering GCSEs (or AS level qualifications) in core academic subjects at Key Stage 4.
 The EBacc consists of English, mathematics, science, a language, and history or geography.
-To count in the EBacc, qualifications must be on the English Baccalaureate list of qualifications.
+To count in the EBacc, qualifications must be on the English Baccalaureate list of qualifications (opens in a new tab) (opens in a new tab).

 In 2020, this measure was less likely to have been affected by the cancellation of examinations as schools will have taken most of their entry decisions ahead of the COVID-19 disruption.